The Big List

 water molecules are bound together and cannot as easily be rotated by the

-If liquid water had a narrow resonant frequency, and if
+If liquid water really did have narrow resonant frequency, and if

 the oven was tuned to this frequency,

-in just the food's thin surface would absorb all the energy, and
+in just the food's thin surface would absorb all the energy.
+In that

 only the outside surface of foods would be heated.
 The end result might

-resemble the browning and slow cooking of a normal electric oven.
-Or
+resemble the browning and slow cooking of normal electric ovens.
+Or,

 perhaps the thin outer surface